15 Aug How to Transfer Data When Making The Switch

 Once this has fully synced, you will need to connect your new mobile phone to the computer and sync the bookmarks from the computer onto the new phone.

-If you are now ready to make the Apple to Android move, we have plenty more tips and even more affordable pay monthly contracts for a huge range of Android phones.
+If you are now ready to make the Apple to Android move, we have plenty more tips to transfer data and even more affordable pay monthly contracts for a huge range of Android phones.